 Instead, marketing is about educating the audience and providing something of authentic value to followers, prospects or clients.

 A consulting company's expertise is probably not truly exceptional but THE COMPANY AND ITS CONSULTANTS certainly are.
 Consultancies struggling to start developing content can start by telling the authentic story of their project struggles, suffering in the trenches, dealing with bottlenecks, the way they've solved critical client problems, and what others can learn from it.

 Even if all of this could be profoundly personal, potential clients will quickly recognize their own problems in these story and can truly connect with the consulting businesses.

 Content marketing is not a sales tool.
 It’s designed to build visibility, trust & authority.
 It has enabled me to create consulting opportunities that I would not have had otherwise.

-Interested in receiving all my learnings to become a better consultant?
-No spam, no BS.
-Pure teaching!
-Subscribe to my newsletter.
+Interested in receiving all my learnings to build a better consultancy?

-Hello, I’m Luk Smeyers and I’m guiding consultants through the journey of growing their business by helping them transform into visible authorities.
-I have been in consulting businesses for almost 20 years, in very different roles: as European CHRO in a global consultancy, as a startup founder in an analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of the startup.
-I had the privilege of achieving global visibility as a consultant and I never had to sell, persuade, or negotiate as a result.
-I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and growing that visibility in the past years.
+Hello, I’m Luk Smeyers, and I’m helping mid-sized consultancies become high-performing consulting firms.
+I have been in the consulting businesses for more than 20 years, in very different roles: as European CHRO in a global consultancy, as a founder of a mid-sized analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of my consultancy.
+I had the privilege of achieving global visibility as a consulting leader, and I never had to sell, persuade, or negotiate as a result.
+I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and advising consultancies in the past years.